— How many apples have you got? — I've got ten apples, that's enough to make an apple tart.

 In the first sentence, we mention the exact quantity — ten apples.
-But in the second sentence, we don't speak about the quantity, the exact quantity is not important.
-We want to know if there are any apples at all or there aren't any.
+But in the second sentence, we don't speak about the quantity because it is not important.
+We want to know if there are any apples at all or there are no apples.
 This is where we need some and any.
 You can use them with both countable and uncountable nouns.

 I've got some free time.